 Learn about their beautiful coats and the wide range of Cocker Spaniel colours and markings below.

-As I mentioned earlier, the Cocker Spaniel's coat comes in various colours with many different markings.
+As I said earlier, the Cocker Spaniel's coat comes in various colours with many different markings.

-They come in beautiful solid colours such as golden, red, chocolate (liver), black, black and tan, liver and tan, and parti-colours, for example, orange and white, liver and white, lemon and white, and black and white.
+They can be seen in beautiful solid colours such as golden, red, chocolate (liver), black, black and tan, liver and tan, and parti-colours, for example, orange and white, liver and white, lemon and white, and black and white.

-Then there are the tri-colours, black, white and tan; and liver, white and tan.
+Then there are the tri-colour Cocker Spaniels, black, white and tan; and liver, white and tan.

-Roan markings are probably one of my favourites, especially the blue roan.
-Other colours include orange roan, liver roan, lemon roan, blue roan and tan, and liver roan and tan.
+Roan markings are one of my favourites, especially the blue roan.
+Other gorgeous colours include orange roan, liver roan, lemon roan, blue roan and tan, and liver roan and tan.

-You may see some patterns and markings, and sometimes you may see a small white on the chest and throat, or tan markings, for example, on the eyebrows, throat or feet.
+You may see some patterns and markings, and sometimes there may be a small patch of white on the chest and throat, or tan markings, for example, on the eyebrows, throat or feet.

 What follows is a brief explanation of Cocker Spaniel's coat colours and some of the terms used to describe them.

-According to Wikipedia, the official Cocker Spaniel colours are as follows:
+According to Wikipedia, the official English Cocker Spaniel colours are as follows:

-Although I've never owned a black Cocker, it's said that the black, glossy coats are much heavier, and because of this, they may need more grooming than any of the other colours.
+Although I've never owned a black Cocker, I've heard from various black-coated owners that the black, glossy coats are much heavier and often need more grooming than any other colours.

 Golden Cocker Spaniels can range from a light golden colour to a very dark rusty shade.